tvcutsem/harmony-reflect/doc/traps.md

   * (3): the syntax `...args` is ECMAScript 6 syntax for "spreading" arguments into a call. `f(...[1,2,3])` is equivalent to `f(1,2,3)`.
   * (4): this assumes that the proxy was installed as a method on `object`, e.g. `var object = { proxy: Proxy(target, handler) }`.
   * (5): assuming that `proxy.call`, which triggers the proxy's "get" trap, returned `Function.prototype.call`.
+  * (6): assuming that `proxy.hasOwnProperty`, which triggers the proxy's "get" trap, returned `Object.prototype.hasOwnProperty`.
+  * (7): assuming that `proxy.valueOf`, which triggers the proxy's "get" trap, returned `Object.prototype.valueOf`.
+  * (8): assuming that `proxy.toString`, which triggers the proxy's "get" trap, returned `Object.prototype.toString`.
-  * (6): the return value of the `getOwnPropertyDescriptor` and the third argument to the `defineProperty` trap (the property descriptor object) is not the original value returned from/passed into the intercepted operation.
+  * (9): the return value of the `getOwnPropertyDescriptor` trap (the property descriptor object) is not the original value returned from the intercepted `Object.getOwnPropertyDescriptor` call.
 Rather, it is a fresh descriptor object that is guaranteed to be "complete" (i.e. to define values for all relevant ECMAScript property attributes).
-  * (7): assuming that `proxy.hasOwnProperty`, which triggers the proxy's "get" trap, returned `Object.prototype.hasOwnProperty`.
-  * (8): assuming that `proxy.valueOf`, which triggers the proxy's "get" trap, returned `Object.prototype.valueOf`.
-  * (9): assuming that `proxy.toString`, which triggers the proxy's "get" trap, returned `Object.prototype.toString`.
+  * (10): the third argument to the `defineProperty` trap (the property descriptor object) is not the original value passed into the intercepted `Object.defineProperty` call.
+Rather, it is a fresh descriptor object that is guaranteed to be "complete" (i.e. to define values for all relevant ECMAScript property attributes).